This article was last updated by on

 1. Propagating via Stem Cutting

-Additionally, summer or spring would be the best time to propagate Watermelon Peperomia via stem cutting.
+Summer or spring would be the best time to propagate the plant via stem cutting.

 Let’s get started with a step-by-step guide.

-Therefore, ensure you cut the stem from the base and trim it, leaving a 2-3 inches long stem.
+• Ensure you trim the stem from the base, leaving a 2-3 inches long stem.

 • Submerge the cutting in the water, but leave the leaf out.

-• Replace the water every two or three days.
+• Replace the water every 2 or 3 days and provide favorable conditions.

 2. Propagation via Leaf Cuttings